Commonly asked questions about weight loss surgery

 If surgery is not right for you, our medically managed weight loss program can help you meet your goals.

-Bariatric surgery is like other major abdominal surgery.
-You can best prepare by knowing the benefits and risks of surgery, and by closely following your doctor's instructions.
-Here are some ways to prepare yourself:
+Bariatric surgery is like any other major abdominal surgery.
+You can best prepare by knowing the benefits and risks of weight loss surgery and by closely following your doctor's instructions.
+Here are some additional ways to prepare yourself:

-- Learn about the procedure through our free informational or online seminar.
+- Learn about bariatric treatments through our free bariatric informational webinar, in-person seminar, or online video.

 - Talk to people who have had bariatric surgery.